sanskrit/raw_etexts_english/blogs/manasataramgini/2004-11-21_the-sacrifice-of-the-horse-in-the-ashvamedha.md

 +++
-title = "The sacrifice of the Horse in thexa0ashvamedha"
+title = "The sacrifice of the Horse in the ashvamedha"

 +++
 1\) The adhvaryu takes the last drink of water to the horse and offers